GRV96/repr_rw/README.md

-# repr_rw
+# RperRW

-Writes Python object representations in a text file and reads the file to recreate the objects.
-Object representations are strings returned by function repr.
+This library writes Python object representations in a text file and reads the file to recreate the objects.
+Object representations are strings returned by function `repr`.